 In recent years, social scientists have noted, and probed, the prevalence of children in contemporary humanitarian imagery.
 Political scientist Kate Manzo has explored how development NGOs mobilize an “iconography” that draws on the cultural meanings of modern Western childhood to project institutional values and to foster a humanitarian identity via strategies of “innocence-based solidarity.”
-Anthropologist Liisa Malkki has examined “humanitarian modes of imagining world community” since 1945 and has argued that “that the moral figure of the child” is used to foster “a peculiarly self-conscious globalism” based upon “a set of cultural forms, structures of feeling, and ritual practices” that “constitute subjects first of all as human beings” and construct notions of a depoliticized shared humanity.
+Anthropologist Liisa Malkki has examined “humanitarian modes of imagining world community” since 1945 and has argued that “the moral figure of the child” is used to foster “a peculiarly self-conscious globalism” based on “a set of cultural forms, structures of feeling, and ritual practices” that “constitute subjects first of all as human beings” and construct notions of a depoliticized shared humanity.
 Sociologist Laura Suski has suggested, more bluntly, that humanitarianism might well “require a concept of childhood innocence to legitimate it.”
 To the extent that the scholars of humanitarianism have engaged these insights, they have tended to apply them, rather than interrogate them in historical terms.
-This chapter considers what are arguably the formative years of humanitarianism’s “iconography of childhood” – the late 19th century through the two world wars – in order to trace aspects of its historical development, paying particular attention to the visual and rhetorical practices of politically diverse actors in Britain, Europe, and the United States.
+This chapter considers what are arguably the formative years of humanitarianism’s “iconography of childhood” – the late nineteenth century through the two world wars – in order to trace aspects of its historical development, paying particular attention to the visual and rhetorical practices of politically diverse actors in Britain, Europe, and the United States.
 Moreover, it examines the emerging conventions of humanitarian uses of photography in relation to other photographic genres and broader photographic practices.

-Due to its brevity, this essay is an exploratory and highly selective attempt at historical excavation.
-Its ambitions are modest, yet nonetheless essential: First, to establish a loose chronology of when humanitarian imagery came to be dominated by a focus on the symbolic figure of the child.
+Due to its brevity, this chapter is an exploratory and highly selective attempt at historical excavation.
+Its ambitions are modest, yet nonetheless essential: first, to establish a loose chronology of when humanitarian imagery came to be dominated by a focus on the symbolic figure of the child.
 Second, to chart some visual tropes that informed, or emerged from, this practice in a range of distribution venues, including illustrated books, organizational newsletters, and pictorial magazines.
-Third, to suggest the political valences of child-centered imagery, as well as the extent to which it became a shared cultural strategy across media formats and political-ideological camps, in an extended era of world war (1910s-1940s).
+Third, to suggest the political valences of child-centered imagery as well as the extent to which it became a shared cultural strategy across media formats and political-ideological camps, in an extended era of world war (1910s–40s).
 I conclude by raising the question of whether the “humanitarian eye” that developed in this period, based upon the moral training of vision through photography and other media, was a gendered one.

 Children in Social Context

 When children initially appeared in photographs used for humanitarian campaigns, they were typically located in European colonies and depicted in the company of indigenous adults.
 Early humanitarian photography had roots in ethnographic travel literature, missionary photography, and the internationalizing “new journalism” of the 1880s.
 As a result, humanitarian photography was shaped by the characteristics and conventions of those genres.
 All were grounded in the epistemological authority of the “eyewitness account.”
-All employed photography to capture specifics elements of social life deemed noteworthy or inadequately expressible in words.
-And all, if subsequently used for humanitarian purposes, included first-hand narratives of suffering.
+All employed photography to capture specific elements of social life deemed noteworthy or inadequately expressible in words.
+And all, if subsequently used for humanitarian purposes, included firsthand narratives of suffering.